 "I remember my time as a graduate student in the Department of Chemical Engineering at West Virginia University with much fondness.
-In general and with all seriousness, it was a time of discovery and comradery for me in a community of scholars.
+In general and with all seriousness, it was a in a community of scholars.

+time of discovery and comradery for me in a community of scholars.